US urges citizens to leave Haiti amid deepening turmoil

 “Everything is upside down,” said Pierre Alex, a 35-year-old who works at a factory that makes clothes hangers.
 He said his son isn’t able to go to school but can’t work at home either because there is no power and no internet.
 “I don’t know what saints to call upon to come help me.”

-The fuel shortage also has threatened Haiti’s water supply, which depends on generators.
+The fuel shortage also has threatened Haiti’s water supply, which depends on generators, and hospitals in the capital of Port-au-Prince and beyond.

+Marc Edson Augustin, director of St. Luke Hospital, said he can only care for 50 patients with COVID-19 despite having 120 beds set aside for them because the company that provides oxygen to the institution has been hit by the lack of fuel.

 On Wednesday, Doctors Without Borders warned that the shortages have forced it to reduce medical care since last week, with staff treating only patients with life-threatening conditions.
 The aid group said that its hospital and emergency center will run out of fuel for generators in three weeks or less if new supplies don’t arrive.